 PSYCHOMETRIC ASSESSMENTS FOR RETENTIONS

-Nearly one-thirds of the new hires quit their job after six months of joining.
-After losing an employee, employers have to bear financial burden of recruitment, training, lost company knowledge, credibility and customers.
-This stands up with the necessity of assessments, once in a while that could, in a way enlighten the reasons of dissatisfaction of the resigning employees.
+Nearly one-third of the new hires quit their job after six months of joining.
+After losing an employee, employers have to bear the financial burden of recruitment, training, lost company knowledge, credibility, and customers.
+This stands up with the necessity of assessments, once in a while that could, in a way, enlighten the reasons for dissatisfaction of the resigning employees.
 By just finding out these reasons, employers can do a lot more in this direction.

-Sooner or later, people will realize that the skills, aptitude and knowledge alone cannot do much in the path of building a world-class organization.
-It’s equally important to analyze employee’s attitude and personality.
+Sooner or later, people will realize that the skills, aptitude, and knowledge alone cannot do much in the path of building a world-class organization.
+It’s equally important to analyze the employee’s attitude and personality.

-Organizations those are serious about attracting and retaining the best talent should take advantage of such methodologies rather than rely on subjective selection methods.
+Organizations that are serious about attracting and retaining the best talent should take advantage of such methodologies rather than rely on subjective selection methods.